 Students who attend classes at UTSA must be officially registered or approved to audit a course.
 Registration instructions are online each semester in ASAP.
 Questions regarding registration should be directed to the One Stop Enrollment Center.

-UTSA does not guarantee the availability of particular courses or sections, and admission to classes is permitted only until the maximum number of students allowable in any section has been reached.
-UTSA reserves the right to cancel any course or section in which the number of registrants does not warrant its continuation.
+UTSA does not guarantee the availability or type of courses or sections, and admission to classes is permitted only until the maximum number of students allowable in any section has been reached.
+UTSA reserves, at its sole discretion, the right to cancel or change the mode of instruction for any course or section in the event of emergencies, economic conditions, or the number of registrants within a course or section do not warrant its continuation.

 Late registration permits students who have been admitted to UTSA to register for classes during an allotted time just prior to and at the beginning of the semester as indicated each semester in the online registration calendar in ASAP.
 Since many courses will have been closed at capacity, late registrants may need to select their courses from a reduced schedule.
 Students are not permitted to register after the close of the late registration period, except in extenuating circumstances.
 See the section Adding Courses After Online Registration is Closed.